 Warby Parker Lenses

-Which means for the price of $95 you can get a pair of glasses for distance, reading, computer, or plano (no prescription) as long as none of them are combined in any way shape or form.
+This means for the price of $95 you can get a pair of glasses for distance, reading, computer, or Plano (no prescription) as long as none of them are combined in any way shape or form.

 Lens Add-ons & Upgrades